riquito/crusca/README.md

     coverage run --branch --include='src/*'  -m unittest discover coverage report

+### Setup the webhook on Github

+You'll need to create a new webhook: https://github.com/[owner]/[repo]/settings/hooks/new

+The payload url is http[s]://your.domain/push-event

 ### Configuration (config/config.yml)

-`AUTH_TOKEN` is the Github OAUTH token.
-You just need the repo:status
+`AUTH_TOKEN` is a [Github OAUTH token](https://github.com/settings/tokens/new).
+You just need the scope repo:status

 `RULES` is a list of the enforced rules.
-Available rules are
+The available rules are

 ##### bad_start

-Expect a list of words that must not be first.
+Check a list of words that must not be first.
 Useful if you want to enforce for example `present simple`, or avoid `fixup!` or `Merge` commits.
+Case insensitive.

 e.g. bad_start: ['fixup!', 'added', 'fixed', 'removed']

+##### bad_word

+Check that certain words are not present in the message.
+Case insensitive.

+e.g. bad_words: ['wip']

 ##### capital_letter